Niners, Giants battling injury bug after just two games - WHIZ News

 MULLENS’ SHOT

-Mullens appears set to get his first start at quarterback for the Niners in nearly 21 months.
-He started the final eight games of the 2018 season when Garoppolo was sidelined, averaging 284.6 yards passing with a 90.8 rating.
+Mullens will be starting for the first time since the final eight games of the 2018 season when Garoppolo was sidelined.
+He averaged 284.6 yards passing with a 90.8 rating.
 Mullens didn’t throw a single pass last season and went 8 for 11 for 71 yards and one interception last week against the Jets.

 “I know our players believe in him and he’ll be fine,” Shanahan said.